intro2r/intro2r/unit3/labs.md

 ## Lab 4

-Use the sparrow data
+Use the sparrow data (see the Data page).

-1. Read in and evaluate data
+Read in the data.
-  a.
-Check assumptions/for data abnormalities
-  b.
-Make histograms

-2. Answer the following questions
-  a.
-Is there a skewed gender ratio, and make a plot to visualize
+### 1. Is there a skewed gender ratio between males and females for all the sparrows pooled?
-  b.
-Are there equal number of adults and juveniles, and make a plot to visualize

-3. Answer the following questions
-  a.
-Tarsus in females vs males, show with boxplot and barplot
-  b.
-Head size in adults vs juveniles, show with boxplot and barplot
-  c.
-Wing size by observer, post hoc tests to identify problem observers
-  d.
-Anatomy measuring by both species and sex, is there an interaction and what is it telling you
-  e.
-Compare means of the four combinations of variables
+Perform the appropriate test, and create an appropriate plot to visualize.
+The barplot() function may be helpful here.

+### 2. Do the two species have different gender ratios?

+Perform the appropriate test.

+### 3. Is there a difference in tarsus size between species?

+Check assumptions, perform the appropriate test, and create an appropriate plot to visualize.

+### 4. Was there an influence of observer on culmen measurements?
+If so, which observers had significantly different measurements from each other?

+Check assumptions and perform the appropriate test.
+Be sure that your observer variable is properly encoded as a factor.

+### 5. Is there an interaction between Sex and Species on Culmen size?

+Perform the appropriate test and, if so, interpret the model coefficients.